MONTANA MENTAL HEALTH DIRECTORY

 PLACE THE BRIGHT APP ON YOUR WEBSITE

-Stream The Bright App directly from your website and help your website visitors find a mental healthcare provider in Montana.
+Stream The Bright App directly from your website and help your website visitors find a mental health clinician in Montana.
 This service is simple and available at no cost.
-To get the web-app for your website, simply email info@thebrightapp.org and request The Bright App Implementation code.
+To get the web-app for your website, simply email [email protected] and request The Bright App Implementation code.

 THE BRIGHT APP FAQs

-The Bright App is a statewide, mobile-friendly web application that houses information on Montana’s mental health counselors and other mental health service providers.
-The Bright App allows anyone to easily locate mental health providers based on specialty, location and gender.
+The Bright App is a statewide, mobile-friendly web application that houses information on Montana’s mental health clinicians.
+The Bright App allows anyone to easily locate mental health clinicians based on specialty, location and gender.
 Best of all — The Bright App can be placed on any website with a simple piece of copy and paste code.
-The App will be public facing and free to use by all.
-The data behind the app will be continually updated with help from Montana’s providers.
+The App is public facing and free to use by all.
+The data behind the app will be continually updated with help from Montana’s clinicians.

 Jena’s Story: When I was fresh out of college (MSU Bozeman), my mental health was struggling.
 When I finally decided to connect with a professional to talk about my struggles, I found it very difficult to locate the right counselor.
 First of all, I had NO IDEA how to access any type of healthcare.
 It sounds silly, but hear me out.
 I grew up in a small town in northern Montana.
 I received my primary care through a small clinic within a critical access hospital.
 To me, that meant you go to the hospital to see your doctor.
 Then, during my years at MSU, I had access to the student health services clinic, that made sense.
 Okay – now I’m out of college, I’m in a larger town and I do not have access to student health.
 What do I do?
 Go to the hospital?
 That seems odd.